minoru-jp/design-notes/verbose-pattern/README.md

     return (interface, constant, state, core, bridge)

 def create_*() -> *:
-    roles = _create_*_all(...)
+    roles = _create_*_all()
     core = roles[3]
     core.initialize()
     interface = roles[0]
     return interface
 ```

-* The actual factory function names use `snake_case`.
-* Since the `state` interface allows direct mutation, it can be used in tests to simulate any internal condition.

----
+1. Factory function names (such as *Interface name*) are written in snake\_case.
+2. The `_Constant` class is instantiated to maintain consistency with other interfaces, though this is not strictly required.
+3. The `_Constant` class is defined as a dataclass without the `frozen` attribute.
+This allows for modifications to constants during testing, but setting `frozen` would prevent accidental changes, increasing safety.
+4. The `state` is mutable, allowing any desired state to be created during testing.

-## Additional Notes
+### Additional Notes

-* `__slots__` is used in each implementation to prevent unintended attribute injection, but it's optional and a matter of preference.
+* In the pseudo-code, `__slots__` is defined for all interface implementations, but this is optional.
+(This is done to prevent accidental state injection into the interfaces, but it is a matter of preference.)
-* All interfaces could technically be implemented as classes without instance creation.
-However, this would require metaclasses to use `__slots__`, or `@classmethod` methods.
-For simplicity, we use class instances here.
+* Related to the previous point, all interfaces could be implemented as classes without the need for instantiation.
+However, doing so would require metaclasses to use `__slots__` or `@classmethod` methods, so for simplicity, all are instantiated.
+This choice is a matter of implementation preference, and either approach can be used as long as it accurately expresses the interface.
-* If you're targeting lightweight, high-volume instances, it might be worth switching to class-based interfaces to reduce instantiation overhead.
+* When adopting this pattern for lightweight, high-volume instances, it might be worth considering using classes for all interfaces to eliminate the need for instantiating them.
+* Overall, the structure might seem somewhat verbose, but this redundancy is aimed at preserving incremental testing and static type checking.
-* We use `Protocol` for internal interfaces to keep things lightweight and avoid boilerplate decorators, though `ABC` could also be used throughout.
+* Although all interfaces could be implemented with `ABC`, `Protocol` is used for internal interfaces to avoid boilerplate decorators.
+These choices can be adjusted according to the developer's preference or needs.